Hello Girls of World War I

 Typical Operating Unit at One of the Posts in France of the US Army Signal Corps Telephone Operators, 1918.
 GGA Image ID # 1977c35d8e

-Telephone operators were the first women to serve as soldiers in non-medical classifications, and the job of the operators was to help win the war, not to mitigate the harms of the war.
-In popular parlance, they were known as the "Hello Girls."
+Telephone operators, the trailblazers who were the first women to serve as soldiers in non-medical classifications, played a crucial role in helping win the war, not just mitigating its harms.
+They were affectionately known as the "Hello Girls" in popular parlance.

-Military code allowed only for men's induction, and the code remained unchanged despite General Pershing's orders.
-Nevertheless, legal counsel also recognized that the National Defense Act of 1916, which allowed for the induction of members of the United States telephone industry into the Armed Forces, imposed no gender restrictions.
+Despite the military code's initial restriction to men's induction, the National Defense Act of 1916 marked a significant step towards gender equality.
+This act, which allowed for the induction of United States telephone industry members into the Armed Forces, imposed no gender restrictions.

 Bilingual Telephone Operators Arrive in France

 Four days later, on March 24, 1918, the first contingent of operators began their official duties in France.
-The operators arrived before most Armed Forces infantrymen to facilitate logistics and deployment and spent their first night in Paris under German bombardment.
+The operators arrived before most Armed Forces infantrymen to facilitate logistics and deployment.
+They spent their first night in Paris under German bombardment.

-After the operators' arrival, telephone service in France improved immediately, as calls tripled from 13,000 to 36,000 per day.
+After the operators' arrival, telephone service in France saw an immediate and significant improvement, with the number of calls tripling from 13,000 to 36,000 per day.

-Approximately 200 female telephone operators ultimately served in operating units in the First, Second, and Third Army Headquarters.
+Approximately 200 female telephone operators ultimately served in the First, Second, and Third Army Headquarters operating units.

-The women worked in Paris and dozens of other locations throughout France and England.
-Nicknamed the "Hello Girls," these women worked long hours, often under combat conditions.
+The women, who were nicknamed the 'Hello Girls ', worked in Paris and dozens of other locations throughout France and England.
+They worked long hours, often under combat conditions, displaying remarkable bravery and dedication.

 The Army quickly recruited, trained, and deployed five additional contingents of female Signal Corps operators.
 With this personnel, calls increased to 150,000 per day.